TeamMLGNET/Developer-Apply-Task/README.md

 - /rank reset PLAYER
 - /rank rename OLD_NAME NEW_NAME

-- [ ] Add a ReportCommand
+- [ ] Add a KickCommanf
-- with MySQL
-- /reports: Lists all reports.
-- /report PLAYER REASON: Report Command
-  REASON: HACKING, TROLLING, INSULT, NAME
+- /kick Player Reason
+- IMPORTANT: A player with permission ```teammlg.kick``` can kick anyone with a LOWER GroupID than himself.
+Do this with help of the LuckPermsAPI.

 **________________________________________**